alex4men/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I tried to make my own dataset with a combination of center lane driving, recovering from the left and right sides of the road.
+I made my own dataset with a combination of center lane driving, recovering from the left and right sides of the road.

 For details about how I created the training data, see the next section.